Refresher: Blend-Point and Segments

 A Refresher on Segments and Blend-Points in MotionDesigner

-Therefore, you usually split, or divide, the machine-cycle into two or more motion-periods that you join end-to-end to give a complete machine cycle.
-You can then use a different mathematical-function for each motion-period.
+Therefore, you usually split, or divide, the motion into a series of motion-periods that you join end-to-end to give a complete machine cycle.